AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`hide_in` (string)

-  Context in which this attribute GPS won't allow graphical editing of this attribute.
+  Context in which this attribute GPS will not allow graphical editing of this attribute.
 GPS provides three such contexts (:command:`wizard`, :command:`library_wizard`, and :command:`properties`, corresponding to the project creation wizards and the project properties editor).
-If any of those context is specified, GPS won't display the widget to edit this attribute.
+If any of those context is specified, GPS will not display the widget to edit this attribute.
 Use this to keep the graphical interface simple.

 * :file:`disable_if_not_set` (boolean, default :command:`false`)

   If :command:`true`, the field to edit this attribute is greyed out if the attribute is not explicitly set in the project.
-In most cases, you won't specify this, since the default value of the attribute can populate that field.
-However, when the value of the attribute is automatically computed depending on other attributes, you can't specify the default value in the XML file and it might be simpler to grey out the field.
+In most cases, you will not specify this, since the default value of the attribute can populate that field.
+However, when the value of the attribute is automatically computed depending on other attributes, you cannot specify the default value in the XML file and it might be simpler to grey out the field.
 A checkbox is displayed next to the attribute so the user can choose to enable the field and add the attribute to the project.